-Almost all companies today operate with some sort of e-commerce platform.
+Almost all companies today operate with some sort of e-commerce platform and have a Finance Manager.
 Whether they sell products or services, the online market is growing, and companies are having to make the shift.
 Adapting their business to the online space is essential for continued growth and progression.

 E-commerce can be a relatively foreign subject to business owners, and most will look to recruit an e-commerce finance manager to handle it.
 The demand for experts is growing at a rapid pace and has outgrown the amount of e-commerce finance managers there are available.
 For this reason, there’s no better time to pursue this career path.

 E-commerce finance managers have lots on their plate, so a desire for a dynamic and ever-changing career is essential.
 They develop and execute online financial strategies for e-commerce businesses.
 They analyze various streams of data to determine if a company is on track to hit its goals.
 If not, then they work with the business owner to create a plan of action.

 The e-commerce finance manager is involved in the advertising and marketing area of the business as well.
 They will help budget spending in these areas based on statistics and market trends.
 For this reason, an e-commerce finance manager needs to be up to date with current trends and able to adapt as the market changes.